“Lying lips [are] abomination to the LORD: but they that deal truly [are] his delight.” – Proverbs 12:22

 What is Integrity

 As I’ve already stressed, Integrity reflects one’s moral compass.
-It is the self-imposed value that one puts on themselves to measure every action that they take, every decision that they make.
+It is the self-imposed value that one puts on themselves to measure every action that they take, every decision that they make, every word they say.

 What most people don’t realize is that because Integrity is a self-imposed value, it suggests that Integrity is not simply being honest with others.
 Integrity means being honest with yourself, as well.